cityofaustin/vision-zero/database/README.md

 Stored in the `ems__incidents` table, these are patient-level records (known to EMS folks as **Patien Care Records** or PCRs) which describe the EMS provider's impression of the victim's injuries and the outcome of their injuries.

-These records can be joined to CRIS people records to provide additional insight into crash victims' injuries.
-Matching CRIS and EMS records is complex process described in detail below.
+Crucially, these records can be joined to CRIS people records to provide additional insight into crash victims' injuries.
+Linking CRIS and EMS records is a complex process described in detail below.

 #### Integration